 Many of our good instincts come from things that from a 3rd person point of view appear to be bad.
 Trying to judge these things is wrong - everyone is motivated by things that are seen as good as well as bad, and trying to differentiate between them is unnatural and leads to instability and misguided behaviour.

-Punishing a person for a crime is a standard part of justice, but, what about punishing families, their children, then their children, and in a few hundred years time, their grand grand grand children, for the crimes of one of their fathers?
+Punishing a person for a crime is a cornerstone of justice.
+But what about punishing families, their children, their grandchildren, and in a few hundred years' time, their grand grand grand children, for the crimes of one of their fathers?
 Horrendous and crazy as this sounds, it is a theme repeated in the Bible as part of the infallible and perfectly good justice of God:

 “No man who has been castrated or whose penis has been cut off may be included among the Lord's people.
 No one born out of wedlock or any descendant of such a person, even in the tenth generation, may be included among the Lord's people.”